Embracing the Improbable

 All life-like, or exotropic, systems exist along a narrow path.
 Their existence is highly unlikely, and therefore highly difficult to predict.
 It also makes them highly difficult to describe before hand.
 Which is why we find it highly difficult to imagine optimistic futures.
 We have no trouble describing in very good detail catastrophe, destruction, extinction and the end of the world because these are inevitable states.
 But we find it near impossible to imagine a plausible, beneficial, supportive, desirable future because any of those specific futures are highly improbable.
 That is the nature of all good things: in a true cosmic sense they are unlikely statistical outliers.

 Today, this moment, was a statistical improbability a year ago.
 Yet here we are.
 Life is a long unbroken chain of the improbable, which, despite the odds, will probably keep going.
 But to imagine it we have to be comfortable in imagining the improbable, and maybe even the ridiculous.
-If someone told us the future 100, 200, 300 years from now, we would not believe them because it would sound improbable, as improbable if we traveled back 100 years to tell them what our lives were like.
+If someone told us in great detail what the future 100, 200, 300 years from now was really like, we would not believe them.
+It would sound as improbable as if we traveled back 100 years to tell our ancestors what our lives today or like.
+In fact we’d dismiss it as implausible if we witnessed today only 25 years ago.
 So we have to get better at believing in the improbable.